Patient & Family Centered Care

 The Children's Hospital of Michigan recognizes the vital role that families play in ensuring the health and well-being of infants, children, and adolescents.
-In order to effectively and accurately identify, diagnose and treat the health care needs of children and adolescents who rely on Children’s for state of the art health care services, families are full collaborative partners in every aspect of the care delivery system.
+In order to more effectively and accurately identify, diagnose and treat the health care needs of children and adolescents who rely on Children’s for advanced health care services, families are full collaborative partners in every aspect of the care delivery system.
 Full implementation of family-centered care results in improved patient and family satisfaction.
-Building on these concepts, Children's Hospital assures that families are welcomed, respected and well informed as we work together towards optimal outcomes for their children .
+Building on these concepts, Children's Hospital assures that families are welcomed, respected and well informed as we work together towards optimal outcomes for their children.

 ~Dr. Stan Handmaker, Pediatrician, Albuquerque, New Mexico

 The family is the constant in a child's life.
 Nurses, doctors, therapists, teachers and neighbors may come and go, but the family remains the same.
 Parents have a unique expertise about their children, reading subtle signs that are unseen to others.
 These perspectives have unique value because they benefit from knowing the child across all settings, at home, in school, on the playground, in worship, at the doctor office, and in the hospital.
 Their participation in identifying problems and treatment plans is essential in developing strategies that can be successfully implemented within the family construct.

 Family-centered care requires trust and respect, including respect for each family's values, beliefs, and religious and cultural background.
 We value families' knowledge of their children, acknowledge their authority as decision-makers and respect their choices.